 This article is intended to be helpful and informative.
 But even common legal matters can become complex and stressful.
-A qualified real estate lawyer can address your particular legal needs, explain the law, and represent you in court.
-Take the first step now and contact an attorney in your area from our directory to discuss your specific legal situation.
+A qualified 1031 exchange lawyer can address your particular legal needs, explain the law, and represent you in court.
+Take the first step now and contact a local 1031 exchange attorney to discuss your specific legal situation.

 Whether you are looking to buy or sell or you're in a dispute, real estate lawyers in our directory can protect your rights and interests.